fbkarsdorp/fbkarsdorp.github.com/content/posts/20220323122150-estimating_richness_under_sampling_without_replacement.md

-title = "Estimating Richness under Sampling without Replacement" author = ["Folgert Karsdorp"] date = 2022-04-11T00:00:00+02:00 tags = ["richness", "chao1", "replacement", "bias"] draft = false
+title = "Estimating Richness under Sampling without Replacement" author = ["Folgert Karsdorp"] date = 2022-04-11T00:00:00+02:00 tags = ["richness", "chao1", "replacement", "bias", "sampling"] draft = false
 +++

-## Introduction {#introduction}

 [Unseen Species Models]({{< relref "20220228153558-unseen_species_model.md" >}}) such as [Chao1]({{< relref "20220228153400-chao1_estimator.md" >}}) assume that the sample being studied was created with replacement.
 This means that calculations are based on the assumption that certain individuals can or have been repeatedly observed.
 It also implies that the observation of one individual does not influence the observation of the next individual.
 That is to say: observations are independent.
-Take, for example, an ecologist who want to use Chao1 to estimate the number of unique animal species that live in a given environment.
-Assuming for the moment that the precens of the researcher in that environment does not introduce any observation biases, we can think of the observation process as a sample with
+Take, for example, an ecologist who wants to use Chao1 to estimate the number of unique animal species that live in a given environment.
+Assuming for the moment that the presence of the researcher in that environment does not introduce any observation biases, we can think of the observation process as a sample with
 replacement: upon registration, animals are _re-placed_ into the environment, and thus there is chance that ecologist is observing the same animal twice.

 However, it also happens that animals, in particular insects, are killed upon capture.
 In that case, the assumption of **sampling with replacement** no longer holds.
-In that case, individuals are no longer independently sampled, meaning that the capture of one invidividual positively or negatively impacts the capture probability of another individual.
+Individuals are no longer independently sampled, meaning that the capture of one invidividual (positively or negatively) impacts the capture probability of another individual.
 When applied to the cultural domain, and especially when working with cultural collections, one could argue that the assumption of sampling with replacement is often quite problematic.
 Cultural collections are, by definition, finite samples created _without_ replacement.
 The same applies to the example of estimating the vocabulary size of a text based on a snippet of text, as I explained in an earlier post (see [Demystifying Chao1 with Good-Turing]({{< relref "20220309103709-good_turing_as_an_unseen_species_model.md" >}})).
 Here, too the assumption of replacement is clearly violated.

-This isssue of which sampling strategy underlies our data potentially has major implications for the quality of the estimates of species richness but also for cultural diversity.
+This isssue of recognizing which sampling strategy underlies our data potentially has major implications for the quality of the estimates made by unseen species models.
 In Kestemont et al. (<a href="#citeproc_bib_item_3">2022</a>), for example, we assume that the samples we have of medieval narratives are the result of a sampling process _with_ replacement.
 Clearly, this is not realistic.
-The question then is to what extent this assumption impacts the estimates.
+The question, then, is to what extent this assumption impacts the estimates.
 In this notebook, I try to get a better idea of the impact of sampling strategies on the quality and bias of estimates computed with Chao1.
 I will show that when samples are created _without_ replacement and the sample fraction is relatively large, Chao1 no longer forms a lower-bound and thus greatly overestimates the true richness.
-However, when the sampling fraction is small (as in <a href="#citeproc_bib_item_3">Kestemont et al. 2022</a>), Chao1 remains a lower-bound and the difference between samples with and without replacement is negligible.
-To compensate for biases introduced by sampling without replacement, I investigate the Unseen Species Model proposed by Chao and Lin (<a href="#citeproc_bib_item_1">2012</a>), which was specifically desgined to work with samples created _without_ replacement.
+However, when the sampling fraction is small, Chao1 remains a lower-bound and the difference between samples with and without replacement is negligible.
+To compensate for estimation biases introduced by sampling without replacement, I investigate the Unseen Species Model proposed by Chao and Lin (<a href="#citeproc_bib_item_1">2012</a>), which was specifically desgined to work with samples created _without_ replacement.

 ## Chao &amp; Lin (2012) {#chao-and-lin--2012}